TQNL/md-and-file-tree-convertion/wiki.md

 2. **File Combination**:
    - Combines the content of `.comb.txt` and `.combX.txt` files into the parent header.
+   - `*.comb.txt` makes it so the script doesn't generate a header for it

 3. **Header Levels**:
    - Allows the user to specify the Markdown header level (`#`, `##`, etc.) for the root folder.